Is an awareness campaign a good idea for your nonprofit?

 Inspiring individuals with similar goals and motivations as your nonprofit is a much better answer.
 Yet, too many nonprofits focus solely on securing support and neglect other important elements of their nonprofit’s outreach, like an awareness campaign!

-After all, it’s unlikely someone will give the very first time they hear from your nonprofit.
+After all, it’s unlikely someone will give the first time they hear from your nonprofit.
 You need to work to grow relationships with these individuals to secure long-term support.
-And the first step is making sure they are aware of the problem you’re trying to solve and that your organization is working hard to make a difference.
+And the first step is making sure they know the problem you’re trying to solve and that your organization is working hard to make a difference.

 Do you want to grow your networks and build the case for why your work is important?
 Then it’s time your nonprofit started planning an awareness campaign.